 Keith Jarrett’s Standards Trio interpreted the jazz songbook and improvised together for 30 years.
 A look back at the group that set the standard for piano trios going forward.

 Where It All Began

 Not a radical concept, but certainly an unexpected one given the musicians involved.
 Keith Jarrett had accomplished many things in his career up to 1983, but he was certainly not known as an interpreter of the Great American Songbook.
-He first came to the public’s attention in 1966 as a member of Charles Lloyd’s quartet, of which he was a member through 1968.
-During 1971-71 he worked with Miles Davis onstage and on recordings, playing electric piano and organ.
+Jarrett first came to the public’s attention in 1966 as a member of Charles Lloyd’s quartet, of which he was a member through 1968.
+During 1971-71 he worked with Miles Davis on stage and on recordings, playing electric piano and organ.
 He followed up with a duet recording with Jack DeJohnette, Ruta & Daitya, the last time he worked with electric keyboards.

 That same year, he formed his ‘American’ quartet (Jarrett, Dewey Redman, Charlie Haden, Paul Motian) and released the solo piano recording Facing You.
 1973 saw the release of Solo Concerts Bremen/Lausanne, which cemented Jarrett’s popularity and his niche as an artist who gave solo performances at which he improvised new music at the piano out of thin air.